optiweigh/oak-examples/apps/ros/ros_driver_spatial_bb_example/README.md

 3. For depth stream visualization:
    - Add a "Image" display for left camera: `/oak/stereo/image_raw`

-4. For IMU data visualization:
+4. For RGB Pointcloud visualization:
+   - Add a "Pointcloud" display
+   - Set the topic to `/oak/rgbd/points`
+   - Adjust the display settings as needed

+5. For Marker message visualization:
-   - Add a "IMU" display
+   - Add a "Marker" display
-   - Set the topic to `/oak/imu/data`
+   - Set the topic to `/spatial_bb`
+   - Adjust the display settings as needed

 5. Save your Rviz configuration for future use by clicking "File" > "Save Config".